RED-M0CKING-LINE/Team5183Robot2020J/README.md

 <br/>

 **Notice:** The master Branch is untested and unstable code.
 The chances of the code here working is slim.
-See the Stable branch for tested code that functions to the developers expectations and please clone from there.
+See the Stable branch for tested code that functions to the developer's expectations and please clone from there.

 <br/>